Who was the founder, and what was the vision? In this narrative, you can read more about the story of GPower.

 The idea was to make instruments up to 80 percent complete by design start instead of starting from scratch every time.
 As Steen usually describes it, the tendency has previously been that clients do not see much progress despite steep prices.
 So far, elements used in ‘Project A’ and ‘Project B’ have not been utilized in project ‘C’.
 Instead, software is developed from scratch every time which is expensive, time-consuming, and rarely a good solution.

 While GPower grew steadily in the number of employees and projects, the growth was primarily associated with consultancy which resulted in too little time for developing own products.

 Consequently, there was a need for change if Steen and the rest of the team were to reach the vision of own products.
 As a result, Steen decided to look for another player on the team.
-During this period, he ran into the experienced businessman Martin Boje who became Chief Executive Officer at GPower in August 2017.
+During this period, he ran into the experienced businessman Martin Boje who became CEO at GPower in August 2017.

 With Martin at the helm of managing the administrative tasks and strategic decisions, it became possible to free Steen’s skills into new and exciting product development.
-In addition, it became possible to think new ideas about GPower’s livelihood – ideas that among other things included an end of expensive and endless projects by delivering at the agreed time.
+Moreover, to think new ideas about GPower’s livelihood – ideas that, among other things, included an end of expensive and endless projects by delivering at the agreed time.
 Making that possible, it required, however, more employees as well as new facilities.

 Therefore, GPower moved in new premises by the end of 2017 which enabled to expand the staff and make room for product development.
 In addition to the fact that the move had a physical value in terms of the future focus on both project and product sales, it also had a mental value in terms of supporting GPower’s journey right now and for the next, many years.